792x/FrechetDistance/README.md

 # FrechetDistance
 This notebook is intended as a gentle primer to the concept of the Fréchet distance.
 It includes several algorithms for both the decision and minimization problem for a discrete, continuous and weak variant of the Fréchet distance.
+Calculation is done symbolically using the sympy library and (interactive) visualizations are included where necessary.

 ### References